NathanHarrington/NathanHarrington.github.io/content/pages/wasatch_work_log_timeline.md

 save_as: pages/wasatch_work_log_timeline.html
 status: hidden

+2016-11-30 06:58 review demo requirements for photonics west, Detailed demo meeting with screenthos. transformation of raman testing platform.
+Investigation of web power switch reset mechanisms.
+Milestone updates for next dash demo.
+Selection and ordering of new testing computer components.
+Initiation of new test schedule to meet PW requirements.

+    acceef5 slight interface mods
+    40fa949 new hardware capture layout
+    2c93fe7 raman capture by default

+2016-11-30 17:00

 2016-11-29 06:50 it asset system review and investigation.
 Setup of meeting and communications with customer visit.
 Debug and testing of csv dictreader failure in sub-process on windows.
 Switch to raw csv